VitorGreff/chisai/README.md

 ## Chisai 小さい
-Chisai is a minimalistic url shortner.
+Chisai is a minimalistic url shortener.

 ### Stack
 - NextJs for the client side